at-vaishnavi/ResearchHub/README.md

 This project is created for **educational and demonstration purposes only**.
 It is not deployed and does not include a backend for user submissions.

-All research papers (except the AI example) were sourced from **Google and publicly available online research content**.
+All research papers were sourced from **Google and publicly available online research content**.